-Once the wind farm is operational, the proponent will offer to undertake a monitoring program of houses within 5km of the wind farm to determine any loss in television signal strength, if requested by the affected resident.
-In the event that TVI is experienced by existing receivers in the vicinity of the wind farm, the source and nature of the interference will be investigated by the proponent.
+Once the wind farm is operational, the proponent will offer to undertake a monitoring program of houses within 5 km of the wind farm to determine any loss in television signal strength, if requested by the affected resident.
+In the event that television interference is experienced by existing receivers in the vicinity of the wind farm, the source and nature of the interference will be investigated by the proponent.